 - Register with us

 Notice of closure

-The High Commission will be closed on Monday and Tuesday, 28 and 29 July in observance of Hari Raya Puasa.
+The High Commission will be closed on Thursday and Friday, 25 and 26 December in observance of Christmas.
 For urgent consular and passport services, please contact 1800 808 449.
-(Note: The dates are subject to change according to the Malaysian Government announcement)

 Follow us on Twitter